shirutan/StardewValleyMods/SpaceCore/docs/README.md

         * `type` - same as vanilla `Light` property light types, or you can use the path to a custom light texture (must be loaded with Action: Load)
         * `radiusMultiplier` - Make the light bigger or smaller
         * `colorR`, `colorG`, `colorB` - Make the lights a specific color, using RGB values.
 Each value should be in the range of [0, 255].
+    * A few dungeon-specific ones, listed in the Dungeons section.
 * New GameStateQuery queries:
     * Every custom skill registered through the C# API automatically registers a `PLAYER_<SKILLID_IN_CAPS>_LEVEL` query matching the vanilla ones (such as PLAYER_FARMING_LEVEL).
     * `NEARBY_CROPS radius cropId` - Only usable in CropExtensionData YieldOverrides PerItemCondition entries.
 Checks for fully grown crops of a particular type in a certain radius.